What the Options Market Tells Us About Celsius Holdings

 Celsius Holdings plays in the energy drink subsegment of the global nonalcoholic beverage market, with 96% of revenue concentrated in North America.
 Celsius' products contain natural ingredients and a metabolism-enhancing formulation, appealing to fitness and active lifestyle enthusiasts.
 The firm's portfolio includes its namesake Celsius Originals beverages (including those that are naturally caffeinated with stevia), Celsius Essentials line (containing aminos), and Celsius On-the-Go powder packets.
 Celsius dedicates its efforts to branding and innovation, while it utilizes third parties for the manufacturing, packaging, and distribution of its products.
 In 2022, Celsius forged a 20-year distribution agreement with PepsiCo, which holds an 8.5% stake in the business.

-After a thorough review of the options trading surrounding Celsius Holdings, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.
+In light of the recent options history for Celsius Holdings, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Current Position of Celsius Holdings With a volume of 6,434,731, the price of CELH is up 4.0% at $39.55.
-RSI indicators hint that the underlying stock may be oversold.
-Next earnings are expected to be released in 84 days.
+Celsius Holdings's Current Market Status With a trading volume of 2,683,489, the price of CELH is down by -3.7%, reaching $40.02.
+Current RSI values indicate that the stock is may be approaching oversold.
+Next earnings report is scheduled for 77 days from now.
 Expert Opinions on Celsius Holdings

-An analyst from Roth MKM persists with their Buy rating on Celsius Holdings, maintaining a target price of $75.
-In a cautious move, an analyst from B of A Securities downgraded its rating to Underperform, setting a price target of $32.
-An analyst from Piper Sandler has decided to maintain their Overweight rating on Celsius Holdings, which currently sits at a price target of $65.
-An analyst from UBS persists with their Buy rating on Celsius Holdings, maintaining a target price of $64.
-An analyst from Truist Securities has decided to maintain their Hold rating on Celsius Holdings, which currently sits at a price target of $45.
+An analyst from Jefferies persists with their Buy rating on Celsius Holdings, maintaining a target price of $68.
+An analyst from TD Cowen has decided to maintain their Buy rating on Celsius Holdings, which currently sits at a price target of $50.
+Maintaining their stance, an analyst from Morgan Stanley continues to hold a Equal-Weight rating for Celsius Holdings, targeting a price of $50.
+Maintaining their stance, an analyst from B. Riley Securities continues to hold a Buy rating for Celsius Holdings, targeting a price of $73.
+An analyst from UBS has decided to maintain their Buy rating on Celsius Holdings, which currently sits at a price target of $64.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Celsius Holdings with Benzinga Pro for real-time alerts.